 Dahlias: Single Tubers vs Tuber Clumps

-Garden dahlias can be purchased as single tubers or as large tuber clumps; which is better?
+Spring planted dahlias can be purchased as clump divisions or single tubers, or as full tuber clumps; which is better?
 After many seasons of testing, we can confirm that both will grow just fine.

-Dahlia farmers with greater acreage under cultivation have the space to produce more dahlia plants, each of which can be harvested for a saleable clump.
-These larger commercial growers usual prefer to sell full clumps rather than investing the time and money in trimming to individual tubers.
+Dahlia farmers with large growing fields have the space to produce more dahlia plants, each of which can be harvested for a saleable clump.
+These larger commercial growers usual prefer to sell full clumps rather than invest the time and money in trimming to individual tubers.
+Full clumps typically have some small or shriveled tubers along with the viable ones.
+We like to trim out the not-going-to-grow tubers before planting.
+Here's how to do that: Preparing Dahlia Clumps for Planting

-When available, we offer full clumps because with more eyes, there can be multiple stalks.
+We choose to offer full clumps because with more eyes, there can be multiple stalks.
 Fuller plants.
 A safety net if one stalk gets damaged.
-Occasionally, a desirable variety is only available as a single tuber.
-When this happens, we'll make a note of this on the product page so shoppers can decide how to proceed.

-This avid home gardener's basket of washed dahlia roots is ready for trimming and winter storage.
+This avid home gardener's basket of washed, wildly irregular dahlia roots (right) is ready for winter storage.

-These ready-to-plant tubers were supplied by a small grower.
-Writing the name of the variety on the tuber is common practice.
+The ready-to-plant tubers below were supplied by a small grower.
+Writing the name of the variety on the tuber is common practice and a helpful way to reduce the likelihood of mix-ups.

 Note: the difference in tuber size and shape based on variety.
 This is normal and to be expected.